RobGaughan/Infrastructure-For-AD-Azure/README.md

 ### Disable firewall on Domain-Controller-1

 For lab purposes we will be disabling the firewall on Domain-Controller-1 for the DNS settings to take hold a bit easier
+***Keep in mind this is for lab purposes and should not be done on live a enterprise enviroment***

 #### Connect to Domain-Controller-1
 Virtual Machines > Domain-Controller-1 > Networking > Network settings